blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 ``x.Name = "Friend";``.

 A C# IDE will provide intellisense, which is extremely useful when figuring out renamed C# APIs.
-The built-in Godot script editor has no support for C# intellisense, and it also doesn't provide many other C# development tools that are considered essential.
+The built-in Blazium script editor has no support for C# intellisense, and it also doesn't provide many other C# development tools that are considered essential.
 See :ref:`doc_c_sharp_setup_external_editor`.